metal-stack/docs/docs/src/installation/deployment.md

 ## Bootstrapping a Partition

-### Management network
+### Out-Of-Band-Network

-To be able to deploy and maintain a metal-stack partition, you need to bootstrap the management network first.
+To be able to deploy and maintain a metal-stack partition, you need to bootstrap the Out-Of-Band-Network first.
 Some considerations must be made to fullfill the requirements of our infrastructure, a partition is designed to be:

 - secure